ontikus/ontikus.github.io/_posts/2020-11-22-talking-to-strangers.md

 > But you are trying to find the answer in my eyes ...
 You are looking at me ..
 Why?
 These are my eyes.
 They are not objective evidence. *Amanda Knox*

 ## The fraternity party
+Two young people who do not know each other well meet at a party, have a conversation, drink too much alcohol.
+When 2 people are drunk, can they consent to have sex?

+There's no clear consensus on what legally and socially constitutes consent.
+In the polls, people's opinions on what constitutes consent to have more sexual activity differ wildly.

+When people are drunk, we assume that they are *disinhibited*, which means that their inner persona is unleashed.
+What we see is the real character of the person.
+However, new research suggests a different term: *myopia*.
+When we are drunk, we lose the ability to think ahead, we lose the long-term consequences and decisions.
+Instead, we focus on what's immediate and in front of us.
+Alcohol does not bring out what's been inside you, it changes your whole understanding of your true self.

+If you drink a lot very quickly, you enter a state called *blackout*.
+In blackout state, you can function as a normal person if you only need to do tasks that require short-term memory.
+But, you will have no recollection of what you did when you were blacked out.

+Youth in the present drink much more than that of young people drank in the past.
+Especially, women are drinking more.
+The traditional gap between the consumption of women and men significantly narrowed.
+Because of their physiology, women are more susceptible to having blackouts.
+They pass the threshold of blackout territory with much less alcohol.